Gerak Khas (Malaysian Army unit): Green beret and 'Harimau Berjuang' cap badge

-The 'Harimau Berjuang' (Fighting Tiger) cap badge features a roaring tiger, a commando dagger at the centre, an anchor rope, and a scroll bearing the unit's motto, "Cepat dan Cergas" (Fast and Agile).
-The current gold-coloured version of the badge has been in service since the 2010s, replacing the earlier silver-coloured variant.

-The original design, which served as the basis for the modern version, was introduced in 1970 following the establishment of the 1st Malaysian Special Service Regiment (1 MSSR).
-This earlier version featured a different depiction of the tiger, informally referred to as the "Laughing Tiger", which was designed by members of 1 MSSR while based at Camp Sungai Udang.
-The design was inspired by the "Chap Harimau" (Tiger Brand) cement logo, which was commonly seen around the camp during its renovation.
-The original badge also used the Romanised Bahasa Melayu of the Za'aba Spelling System, with the unit's motto written as "Chepat dan Chergas", rather than the modern spelling adopted today.
+The Harimau Berjuang (lit.
+'Fighting Tiger') cap badge depicts a roaring tiger behind a commando dagger, framed by an anchor rope with a scroll bearing the motto Cepat dan Cergas (lit.
+'Fast and Agile').
+The current gold-coloured variant replaced a silver version in the 2010s.
+The original 1970 design was created by members of the 1st Malaysian Special Service Regiment (1 MSSR) and was informally known as the "Laughing Tiger".
+(Note: The design was inspired by the "Chap Harimau" (Tiger Brand) cement logo, which was commonly seen around the camp during its renovation.)
+This early iteration used the Za'aba spelling system, with the motto rendered as Chepat dan Chergas.
 (Note: The older Za'aba spelling system was gradually phased out after 1972.)